Adelphi, Maryland: Education

 A southeastern section is zoned to University Park Elementary School in University Park.

-Most residents are zoned to Buck Lodge Middle School in Adelphi and High Point High School in Beltsville.
+Two middle schools in Adelphi, Buck Lodge Middle School and Sonia Sotomayor Middle School, take up most of the CDP.
+Sotomayor Middle opened in 2023.
+Most residents are zoned to High Point High School in Beltsville.
 A southeastern section is zoned to Hyattsville Middle School and Northwestern High School in Hyattsville.